Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 How Do Blood Vessels Break? – Invaluable information if your blood vessels are breaking

 Broken blood vessels are those thin little red, blue, or purple clusters of lines that may appear on your legs and face, as well as in your eyes.
 They look a bit like hairline marks, and they are caused by the blood vessels breaking under your skin.
-These clusters are also often referred to as thread veins or and are often inconspicuous, but sometimes they can have a deeper color and be unsightly, especially when they are on your face.
+These clusters are also often referred to as thread veins or spider veins and are often inconspicuous, but sometimes they can have a deeper color and be unsightly, especially when they are on your face.

 How Do Blood Vessels Break